 One of the USPs of Bengali cuisine is simplicity in terms of ingredients.
 The key ingredients occupy the center stage and lend their flavor to the dish.
 There isn’t a plethora of spices and herbs in the play here, only the subtlety of Bengali Garam Moshla.

 What is Bengali Gorom Moshla in Bengali cuisine?

-This one spice mix gets me all the flavours I need in most of my Bengali dishes, starting from Bengali Cholar Dal to Kosha Mangsho.
+This one spice mix gets me all the flavors I need in most of my Bengali dishes, starting from Bengali Cholar Dal to Kosha Mangsho.
 Sometimes this gorom moshla goes into the making of the dish in the early stages of cooking.
 In other recipes, it goes in the end just before wrapping it up.
 That’s how it makes all the difference with just one spice mix.

-Every Bengali family has its own recipe for Gorom Moshla.
-Some add few more spices to it, some just go with the troika of cinnamon-cloves-cardamom.
+Every Bengali family has its recipe for Gorom Moshla.
+Some add a few more spices to it, some just go with the troika of cinnamon-cloves-cardamom.
 But the tenet is the same.
 We have to have some Bengali Gorom Moshla on our spice shelf which neatly brings together most of the Bengali dishes.

 How to make Keema Aloo Matar – Ingredients list

 - Mustard Oil